 There’s nothing more glamorous than an old Hollywood-inspired wedding, complete with all the glitz and glitter of a Gatsby-era party.
 The timeless style is hard to beat—from the iconic silhouettes to the art deco—style accessories, the decadence, and elegance of the roaring '20s make for the perfect wedding theme.

-From flapper girls to the silver screen starlets, there’s no shortage of old Hollywood makeup and hair inspiration to borrow from.
+From flapper girls to silver screen starlets, there’s no shortage of old Hollywood makeup and hair inspiration.
 Some of the key elements of a vintage hairstyle include polished, voluminous curls, sleek finger waves, or a classic rolled-up style.
 Paired with a retro-inspired jeweled headpiece, you’ll be all dolled up and ready for your moment in the spotlight.

 Below, we’ve rounded up some of the best time-tested hairstyles for your old Hollywood–inspired wedding.

 A little bit of volume gives this bride’s old Hollywood waves some added oomph.
 This frizz-free style looks sophisticated and polished when paired with a teardrop diamond necklace and matching earrings.

 Adding a statement barrette or hairpiece to your glamorous waves will make you feel like Hollywood royalty.
 The deep side part adds a touch of drama to this silver screen-ready style.

 Modern meets old Hollywood with the addition of this jeweled headband atop loose, big waves.
 A sleek middle part with teasing at the crown elevates this classic style.

 Big, brushed-out barrel curls with lots of body give this bride a decidedly retro look.
 Red lips pair perfectly with this ultra-glamorous style.

 Short, cropped hairstyles with tight S-shaped curls were everywhere during the 1920s and '30s.
 This short curled bob has a lovely vintage look that goes well with a dark red lip.